ethicsai/ethical-smart-grid/docs/source/extending/observations.rst

         def reset(cls):
             pass

-It is a little bit trickier to retain the existing fields of the global observation, because of the way Python handles namedtuples.
+The existing global observation fields can also be retained, by extending the :py:class:`~smartgrid.observation.global_observation.GlobalObservation` dataclass.
 For another example, let us create new *global* observations that include the current day in addition to the existing fields.

 .. code-block:: Python

+    import dataclasses
-    from smartgrid.observation import GlobalObservation
+    from smartgrid.observation.base_observation import GlobalObservation
-    from collections import namedtuple

-    # `GlobalObservation._fields` is a tuple, we cannot concatenate a list to it.
-    fields = ('day',) + GlobalObservation._fields
+    @dataclasses.dataclass(frozen=True)

-    class GlobalObservationAndDay(namedtuple('GlobalObservationAndDay', fields)):
+    class GlobalObservationAndDay(GlobalObservation):

+        # Dataclass require defining their attributes, which helps readability.
+        # These attributes are added to the ones defined in parent classes.
+        day: float

         @classmethod
         def compute(cls, world):
             obs = GlobalObservation.compute(world)
-            # `obs` is an instance (tuple) of GlobalObservation that contains
+            # `obs` is an instance of GlobalObservation containing all other fields.
-            # all the other fields we want.
             # We need to compute `day` now.
             day = world.current_step // 24
             # Now, we need to combine `day` with the other fields.
 To avoid
             # potential errors in the order of arguments, we will use keyworded
             # arguments (transforming `obs` into a dict and using the `**` operator).
-            existing_fields = obs._asdict()
+            existing_fields = obs.asdict()
             return cls(day=day, **existing_fields)

         @classmethod
         def reset(cls):
-            GlobalObservation.reset()
+            super.reset()

 LocalObservation
 ----------------